tech-at-arl/Digital-Scholarship-Institute/January 2018/Archives and Exhibitions/exercise-2.md

 1. Choose 3-5 items from the [image folder](https://drive.google.com/drive/u/0/folders/1HhftCNK4rGuXw0e7NU9j1-ajbqx-cfGR).
 Choose at least one item from a different collection.

-2. Sign into your Omeka.net account and [add these items](https://jaguillette.github.io/omekaSugar/tutorial/items/2016/09/02/add-an-item.html) by filling out metadata fields.
+2. Sign into your Omeka.net account and create a site in My Dashboard.
+Once created, click Manage Site to begin.

+3. [add these items](https://jaguillette.github.io/omekaSugar/tutorial/items/2016/09/02/add-an-item.html) by filling out metadata fields and uploading the corresponding image(s).
 Reference the [metadata sheet](https://drive.google.com/drive/u/0/folders/1vKCsJMp1kT0PYMYB4TjhBEZcwS0NkA47) in order to identify the object.
 Refer to the [data dictionary](https://drive.google.com/open?id=1hXuh_DP5c8xP-9SZx8vi1pl_b5pxMvw0) if you're uncertain about the original metadata.

 As you work independently, let us know how you're doing by flagging your laptop using the sticky notes provided: